paulvl/backup/readme.md

 This will create an `.sql` file on your configured path like `/this/is/my/path/example.sql`

 ### **Restoring database from file**
-To restore a backup to your current aplicationa database you have to run:
+To restore a backup to your current aplication in a database you have to run:

     php artisan mysql:restore filename